IT3038C/IT3038C.github.io/docs/week-6.md

 console.log(`Checking IP of: ${hostname}`)
 ```

-Now, let’s find the equivalent of NodeJS to find the IP of our hostname.
-To do this, we’re going to require to import the DNS module.
+Now, let's find the equivalent of NodeJS to find the IP of our hostname.
+To do this, we're going to require to import the DNS module.
 At the top of the file, add

 ```js